Vyash Gobind: Career

 Aged 18, Gobind represented Dolphins U-19 in a warm up match against Bangladesh; Gobind took two wickets.
 In the same year, Gobind was diagnosed with testicular cancer.
 He survived, and said that he was inspired by testicular cancer survivors Dave Callaghan and Lance Armstrong.
 Gobind made his first-class debut in a 2004/05 UCB Provincial Cup match for KwaZulu-Natal against Northerns.
 He took 2/80 in the first innings, and 0/50 in the second innings.
 He made his List A debut in a 2007/08 Provincial One-Day Challenge match against Border; Gobind took 1/40 from 9 overs.
 Gobind played one Twenty20 match for Dolphins against Highveld Lions in the 2009/10 Pro20 Series; Gobind took 1/34 from 3.1 overs.

-Gobind now plays club cricket for Chatsworth Sporting Club.
+Gobind later played club cricket for Chatsworth Sporting Club.
 In a 2012/13 match for Chatsworth against Crusaders, Gobind took 3/34 from 8 overs, as Chatsworth were dismissed for 100.